Youseii/Youseii/README.md

 # **Need help using one of my project?**
 Feel free to open issues on the GitHub page of my projects if you need anything

-If you want a more direct way, you can also either contact me by mail (at yodidi25@hotmail.fr) **Not my professional email** 🙂

 # **Want to add a new feature?**
 If you want to add a new feature to one of my projects feel free to open a pull request on any of them!